albertpuente/lletraferit/README.md

   unrecognized words.
 Words can be added to a local personal dictionary.
 - **Click-a-word synonyms** - clicking any word looks it up in an offline Catalan thesaurus and offers alternatives, which can be inserted with one click.
+- **Rhyme and meter suggestions** - while writing a new verse, an offline worker suggests single-word synonym and verb-form endings that match a preceding verse's phonetic rhyme and metrical syllable count.
+The typed prefix is highlighted, and suggestions remain available after the verb index has loaded without a network connection.
 - **Local file storage** - the most recently opened, created, or explicitly saved document is backed up in IndexedDB and restored on reopening the app.
 Plain-text poems can be opened from or saved directly to disk with the File System Access API, with upload/download fallbacks where that